sharpjd/GPUPrefSwitcher/README.md

 The process was totally automatic, and required no intervention.

 Despite this, you may still encounter scenarios where this is not a seamless experience.
 The app has been designed with considerations and safeguards against some of these scenarios (e.g. file locked, unexpected crash, or the .exe saving the config when it shuts down).
-The way these mechanisms work take a lot to explain, and for now, you will need to study the source code yourself to understand them.
+The way these mechanisms work take a lot to explain — and for now, you will need to study the source code yourself to understand them.

-Many considerations have been put in place, but data loss can still result from the File Swapper system; do NOT manipulate important or sensitive data with it.
+Despite these safeguards, data loss can still result from the File Swapper system; **do NOT manipulate important or sensitive data with it.**

 </details>